 Biotin deficiency is usually noticed in the late pregnancy phase.
 Sometimes, it happens due to the rapid breakdown of biotin.
 This leads to reduced levels of biotin in the body.
 It may have some health issues such as skin, hair, and nail health problems, fatigue, insomnia, loss of appetite, etc. Its overdose is likely to cause acne, allergies, and miscarriage in rare cases.

-1. Vitamin B9 (Folate)
+7. Vitamin B9 (Folate)

 Vitamin B9 helps in energy production, from carbohydrates to glucose.
 Folic acid is important for emotional and mental wellbeing during pregnancy.
 A synthetic form of Folate, it helps the neural tube to close properly during the first few weeks of pregnancy.
-It also is required for the formation of the circulatory system and heart of the baby.
+It also required for the formation of the circulatory system and heart of the baby.
 It further helps in preventing gestational diabetes, preterm birth, miscarriage, cleft lip, and palate.

 Some natural sources include green leafy vegetables, eggs, beets, broccoli, legumes, citrus fruits, nuts, etc.